FazalLabBCM/FazalLabPipelines/docs/ProcessCounts.md

 ## What next?

-You can check the "ProcessCounts.log" file in your processed data folder to see the progress of your job as it runs.
+You can check the "ProcessCounts.log" file in your output folder to see the progress of your job as it runs.
 It will say "DONE" at the bottom of the log file when the pipeline has finished successfully.

 Once ProcessCounts has finished, go to your output folder and open the Analysis Summary HTML file in your